SuperNOVAS v1.2

 Note, that at any given time eph_manager

 can have only one ephemeris data file opened.
 You cannot use it to retrieve data from multiple ephemeris input files at the same time.
-(But you can with the CSPICE toolkit, which you can integrate as discussed further above!)
+(But you can with CALCEPH or the CSPICE toolkit, either of which you can interface as discussed further above!)

 That's all, except the warning that this method will not work with newer JPL ephemeris data, beyond DE421.